Spec-Kit vs. Wizard

 Viewing & Managing Commands

 Access Spec-Kit commands via Settings → AI Commands tab.
-Here you can:- View all commands with descriptions
+Here you can:- View all commands — See descriptions and expand to view full prompts

-- Check for Updates to pull the latest prompts from GitHub
+- Check for Updates — Manually pull the latest prompts from GitHub releases

-- Customize prompts (modifications are preserved across updates)
+- Edit prompts — Customize any command (modifications are preserved across updates)

 Core Workflow (Recommended Order)